 High-end bass guitars from brands like Fender, Spector, Lakland and Warwick are some of the best in the world, are definitely worth their asking prices.
 But some of us just aren’t in the position to drop that kind of cash.
 Thankfully, we have other options.

-In this article I’ve sorted out five of the top bass guitars for less than five-hundred bucks.
-I think every one of them will get the job done, and they’ll each help you to sound incredible while staying under budget.
+I think these basses are a good place to start, and every one of them will get the job done.
+They are made by some of the top bass guitar companies, and they’ll each help you to sound incredible while staying under budget.

 Whether you’re looking for your first real bass to join a band, or just want to add to your collection, these bass guitars are worth a look.